 Playing on a synthetic grass court is very different to a traditional hard court that you might be used to.
 This surface is considered to be ‘faster’, where the ball has a lower bounce.
 It can also be more slippery than other surfaces.
 The artificial turf that we use drains quickly, so it can used in virtually any weather.

 Synthetic clay courts

 Clay courts are not common in the UK and this is partly due to the fact that this surface doesn’t suit the British climate very well.
 However, artificial clay is the perfect way to enjoy playing on a simulated clay surface without the expense and maintenance issues of real clay.
-Our surface uses short-pile sand filled carpet which means you get an almost perfect recreation of playing on clay.
+Our surface uses a short-pile sand-filled carpet which means you get an almost perfect recreation of playing on clay.

 As this surface drains quickly it is an all-weather surface that you can use soon after heavy rain, if needs be.
-Like real clay, synthetic clay courts are much slower than synthetic grass, with a natural higher bounce.
+Like real clay, synthetic clay courts are much slower than synthetic grass, with a naturally higher bounce.
 This can make synthetic clay perfect if you are looking for a unique surface that allows for longer rallies with an emphasis on shot-making rather than speed and power.

 Which one is right for you?